solarwind559/Social-Publishing-Platform/README.txt

 php artisan serve
 `

-Follow link from artisan serve to view the page.
+Follow link from artisan serve to view the page